aielte-research/whittlehurst/README.md

 # Original Hurst value to test with
 H=0.42

-# Generate an ARFIMA(0, H - 0.5, 0) realization
+# Generate a realization of an ARFIMA(0, H - 0.5, 0) process.
 arfima_seq = arfima(H=H, n=10000)

 # No need to take the increments here
-# Estimate the "Hurst exponent"
+# Estimate the "Hurst exponent" using the ARFIMA spectrum
 H_est = whittle(arfima_seq, spectrum="arfima")

 print(f"Original H: {H:0.04f}, estimated H: {H_est:0.04f}")
 ```

 ## Performance
 ### Compared to other methods
 Our Whittle-based estimator offers a compelling alternative to traditional approaches for estimating the Hurst exponent.
 In particular, we compare it with:

 - **R/S Method:** Implemented in the [hurst](https://github.com/Mottl/hurst) package, this method has been widely used for estimating $H$.